francoishill/drone-win-mon/README.md

-# drone-win-mon
+# win-eye

 Drone CI build monitor for Windows

 ## Quick Start

-Ensure you have a file at `%UserProfile%\.config\drone-win-mon\.env`.
+Ensure you have a file at `%UserProfile%\.config\win-eye\.env`.
 This is an example with the required variables, fill in your own values.

 ```
 DRONE_URL=https://drone.example.com